Frozander/Chirper/README.md

 ...
 ```

 If you don't want to, the default values are set for a development environment, it will use SQLite as the project database.
+(Just don't forget to rename/delete the migrations folder.
+Since inter-DBMS migrations are not possible as it stands.
+The included migrations are for PostgreSQL)

 To initialise the database run:
 ```